uswds/uswds-site/_posts/2017-11-08-USAGov-case-study.md

 **USWDS:** Advice for other agencies?

 **RO**: Don’t be afraid to use them in your own way.
 We ended up forking the Standards, tweaking them to our needs, but using them as the baseline.
-For instance, in our drop down menu we added an icon and visual link that wasn’t in the Standards.
+For instance, in our dropdown menu we added an icon and visual link that wasn’t in the Standards.
 We know that forking has long-term implications, but we think we’re getting a lot from the design language of the Standards.
 And users having the same experience across government—that’s a positive.

 ---